Skip to main content

 We may share your data with selected third parties.
 For example, we may share your information with:

-Our web developers (Bolland & Lowe), and hosting providers (EveryCity) to manage and host our website, related infrastructure, services and applications.
+• For Growth Platform website web developers Bolland & Lowe, and hosting providers EveryCity manage and host the website, related infrastructure, services and applications.

-Our web-based Customer Relationship Management system, Evolutive, provided to us by Alcium Software Ltd, and hosting providers (Rackspace) to manage and host our Customer Relationship Management system, related infrastructure, services and applications.
+• Our web-based Customer Relationship Management system, Evolutive, provided to us by Alcium Software Ltd,) to manage and host our Customer Relationship Management system, related infrastructure, services and applications.

-The Department for Business, Energy and Industrial Strategy (BEIS) for research and evaluation purposes.
+• The Department for Business and Trade (DBT) for research and evaluation purposes.
 This is to enable the use of business data for matching to other public and commercial datasets for the purposes of evaluating and monitoring the ongoing impact of Growth Hubs.

-Department for Levelling Up, Housing and Communities (DLUHC) to monitor and evaluate European Regional Development Fund (ERDF) funded activities.
+• Department for Levelling Up, Housing and Communities (DLUHC) to monitor and evaluate UK Shared Property Fund (UKSPF) funded activities.

 There are certain other exceptional circumstances in which we may disclose your information to third parties.
 This would be where we believe that the disclosure is: